jingxiangmo/McGill-Projects/README.md

 # McGill Projects Vision

-***We founded this community to build a place for passionate developers, designers, and engineers to connect and build cool projects with cool people.***
+***We founded this community to build a place for passionate developers, designers, and engineers to learn, build, and share.***

 We are building a culture for contrarian, first-principled, and creative people who dare to challenge the status quo and the world's most critical problems.
 We aim to create good gifts for the world: make good art, write good software, and build good products for ourselves and our friends.